 Can you automate Kubernetes autoscaling even more?

-Teams usually need a balanced combination of all the three Kubernetes autoscaling methods.
-That way workloads run in a stable way during their peak load and you keep costs to a minimum when facing lower demand.
+Teams usually need a balanced combination of all three Kubernetes autoscaling methods.
+That way, workloads run in a stable way during their peak load and you keep costs to a minimum when facing lower demand.

 CAST AI comes with several automation mechanisms that make autoscaling even more efficient:

-- Smooth autoscaling – CAST AI uses business metrics to generate the optimal number of required pod instances.
-The feature then scales the replica count of pods up and down, scaling to zero and removing all pods if there’s no work to be done.
-The mechanism ensures that the number of nodes in use matches the application’s requirements at all times, scaling them up and down automatically.
+- Smooth autoscaling – CAST AI makes sure that the number of nodes in use matches the application’s requirements at all times, scaling them up and down automatically.

 - Headroom policy – when a pod suddenly requests more CPU or memory than the resources available on any of the worker nodes, the CAST AI autoscaler matches the demand by keeping a buffer of spare capacity.

-Here’s how closely CAST AI autoscaler manages to follow the actual resource requests in your cluster.
+Here’s how closely the CAST AI autoscaler manages to follow the actual resource requests in your cluster.